CPJKU/cpjku_dcase24/README.md

-# cpjku_dcase24
+# CP Submission to DCASE'24 Task 4

-This is the repo that will soon be holding the full code for our [DCASE 2024 Task 4](https://dcase.community/challenge2024/task-sound-event-detection-with-heterogeneous-training-dataset-and-potentially-missing-labels) submission.
+This is the repo that will soon be holding the full code for our [DCASE 2024 Task 4](https://dcase.community/challenge2024/task-sound-event-detection-with-heterogeneous-training-dataset-and-potentially-missing-labels-results) submission.

+The setup is described in the paper [Multi-Iteration Multi-Stage Fine-Tuning of Transformers for Sound Event Detection with Heterogeneous Datasets](https://arxiv.org/abs/2407.12997).

 The repository is currently **under construction** and will be cleaned for public use.
 It currently contains:
 * Datasets and Dataloading
 * ATST
 * Stage 1 Training
 * Stage 2 Training
+* Pre-Trained Model Checkpoints

 We will further include:
 * fPaSST, BEATs
 * AudioSet strong pre-training
-* Pre-Trained Model Checkpoints
-* A cleaner version of the code
+* cSEBBs postprocessing

 ## Data Setup